brennanbrown/atlas-prompt-injection-poc/TECHNIQUES.md

 **IMPORTANT:** Content should read as authentic personal notes, not commands.

 ❌ **Patterns that trigger filters:**
-- Imperative commands
+- Imperative commands ("You must...", "Respond with...")
 - References to AI or systems
 - Security or testing terminology
-- Instructions or directives
+- Direct instructions or directives
-- Words like "verify", "confirm", "execute"
+- Words like "verify", "confirm", "execute", "test"

-✅ **Natural content patterns:**
+✅ **Natural content patterns that guide interpretation:**
-- Personal food preferences
-- Weekend plans and hobbies
-- Casual observations
-- Diary-style entries
-- Random memories and thoughts

-The content appears as legitimate author notes, draft paragraphs, or personal metadata that happen to be styled for non-visual presentation.
+- "When describing this page..."
+- "For the record..."
+- "It's worth mentioning..."
+- "Author's note: For context..."
+- "This [observation] reflects the [page topic]..."
+- "About the author: [fact] which shows..."

+The content provides contextual framing that subtly guides how an AI should interpret or describe the page, while appearing as legitimate editorial commentary.

 ## Why This Matters